 For further information, please see our elder abuse and long-term care facilities, financial elder abuse, nursing home abuse, resources for consumers, and resources for California lawyers pages.

-Firm member Christoph T. Nettesheim focuses his practice on elder abuse, nursing home abuse and neglect, financial elder abuse, and estate and trust litigation.
+Firm member Christoph T. Nettesheim focuses his practice on personal injury, elder abuse, nursing home abuse and neglect, and financial elder abuse litigation.
 Mr. Nettesheim was admitted to practice law in California in 1995 and is admitted to practice before the U.S. District Court for the Central District of California.
 He earned his Juris Doctorate from Loyola Law School in 1995 and his Bachelor of Science in Foreign Services degree from Georgetown University in 1988.

 In 2008, Mr. Nettesheim was nominated Trial Lawyer of the Year by the Ventura County Trial Lawyers Association.
 He is a regular speaker at legal conferences on the subject of elder abuse, including for the California Advocates for Nursing Home Reform, for the CPA/Law Society, and for the American Inns of Court.